ArrajKamel/ArrajKamel/readme.md

 - 📂 **Operating Systems**: Exploring how systems work under the hood.
 - 🤖 **Artificial Intelligence**: Experimenting with machine learning and intelligent solutions.
 - 🔧 **Hardware Design**: Creating and simulating custom CPU architectures.
+- 🛠️ **Embedded Systems**: Exploring microcontrollers and building real-world IoT solutions.

 ## 💡 Why This Repository?
 This repository serves as my digital workspace where I document my projects, share ideas, and explore new technologies.
 It’s a place where you’ll find:
 - Code that highlights my skills in hardware design, web development, OS basics, and AI.
 - Personal projects I’ve worked on to challenge myself and learn.
 - Future experiments as I continue to explore and grow as a developer.

 ## 📫 Let’s Connect!

 Feel free to connect or collaborate—let’s build something great together!